docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 }
 ```

-In this example there’s a step with a `setVariables` action.
-This will look at the file at the path we designate and load all of its key value pairs as variables that you can invoke with a syntax reminiscent of calling variables in BASH (`“$VAR”`).
+In this example, there’s a step with a `setVariables` action.
+This will look at the file at the path we designate and load all of its key value pairs as variables that you can invoke with a syntax reminiscent of calling variables in BASH (`$VAR`).

 Run the following in the command line: